phansible/phansible/README.md

 ## Contributions

-Contributions are welcome, specially for adding new Ansible Roles for new tasks / packages / services.
-The Ansible Roles are located in a separated repository: https://github.com/Phansible/phansible-roles
+Contributions are always welcome, please have a look at our issues to see if there's something you could help with.

 ## TO DO